-LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
+ADVISORY: Eligibility for ENGL-100 LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area D6; IGETC Area 4F Are you curious how the United States has become a world "super-power" of the 21st century?
 Would you like to examine how "free market" capitalism and its ever-expanding urban-industrial order contributed to the United States being both the most envied and feared "super-power" of the 21st century?
 These questions and others will be covered in this course.
+Partially fulfills the CSU American Institutional/Ideals requirement.
 SC